crimx/value-enhancer/README.md

 <details>
 <summary>What about React Hooks?</summary>

-The signature of `combine` and `derive` may look familiar to those who have used React hooks.
+The signature of `combine` and `derive` in `value-enhancer` may look familiar to those who have used React hooks.

 ```ts
 import { useMemo } from "react";